lambdaclass/lambda_ethereum_consensus/README.md

 ### Kurtosis Execution and Make tasks

-For starting the local environment once the docker image is already built just run:
+For starting the local environment after the setup run:

 ```bash
 # Using the make task